scotthovestadt/schema-object/README.md

 ## setUndefined

-setUndefined (default: false) allows you to specify if an undefined value is written to the index when toObject() is called.
-By default, the behavior is to not write undefined values because MongoDB automatically converts undefined to null and will overwrite existing values.
-Additionally, when exporting data to a JSON file the explicit undefined values can dramatically increase the file size.
+setUndefined (default: false) allows you to specify if an unset value is written when toObject() is called.
+By default, the behavior is not to write unset values.
+This means if there is a null/undefined primitive, an empty array, or an empty object it will not be written to the object when toObject() is called.

 This value should set to true if:
-- You want MongoDB to convert undefined indexes to null and overwrite existing fields.
+- You want your database (Mongo, etc) to write unset indexes and overwrite existing fields with empty values.
 - You want to write undefined values when exporting to JSON explicitly.
+- You want toObject() to contain empty arrays and objects.

 ## strict